-Adverse sus tainability indicator Metric Impact year n Impact year n-1 Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 15.
-GHG intensity GHG intensity of investee countries 0.03 Not applicable - No specific actions taken.
-Will be monitored and reviewed in 2023.
+Adverse sust ainability indicator Metric Impact [2023] Impact [2022] Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 15.
+GHG intensity GHG intensity of investee countries 0.02 0.03 This adverse impact remained minimal.
+No specific actions taken.
+Will be monitored and reviewed in 2024.
 Social 16.
-Investee countries subject Number of investee countries subject to Absolute: 2 countries Not applicable - Addressed via exclusions in single
+Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international Absolute: 2 countries Relative: 2.53% Absolute: 2 countries Relative: 2.02% This adverse impact was further controlled via exclusions for single lines of countries with UN and EU KTL addressed this adverse impact via exclusions for single lines of countries with UN and EU arms embargoes targeted at the central government.